 - Review of the Portfolio Management Process.
 The Investment Policy Statement

 - Strategic allocation across investor types: individual vs institutions, domestic vs international, foundations, pension funds, national reserve funds and sovereign wealth funds.

 - Applying equilibrium models to asset allocation: The Black-Litterman Approach

 - Managing Currency Risk and the International Dimension in Investment Management

 - Indexing, Factor Investing and Active Management: Market Efficiency and Asset Management.

 - Socially Responsible Investment: ESG, Ethical Investments, Impact and Sustainable Investments and the Ethics of Investment Management

 - Assessing portfolios sustainability impact and alignment with the UN SDGs, and balancing risk, return and impact.

 - Digital approaches to investment advisory and investment management

-- Topics may be added and removed from the course to reflect on current issues and development in the asset management and investment field - lectures and class discussion may-be substituted to case studies.
+Topics may be added and removed from the course to reflect on current issues and development in the asset management and investment field.

 This is an excerpt from the complete course description for the course.
 If you are an active student at BI, you can find the complete course descriptions with information on eg. learning goals, learning process, curriculum and exam at portal.bi.no.
 We reserve the right to make changes to this description.